alecramsay/pg/docs/_pages/method.markdown

 -   When Todd got involved, he found and implemented Balzer's algorithm for computing Voronoi tessellations, adapting it slightly to redistricting.
 With that in hand, we proceeded through a series of experiments.
 -   First, we got Balzer to work with single pass, using various geographic granularities, e.g. blockgroups (BGs), blocks.
+-   Balzer starts with some randomly generated assumptions, which may lead to different ending equilibria.
+    So then we added many runs to find the best among competing minima.
--   Then, to try to make the resulting maps stable -- invariant to specific starting points -- we generated maps by iterating on
+    We generated maps by iterating on
-    BGs (100x), used those runs to find characteristic district centroids, and then did a final finish run using blocks.
+    BGs 100x, used those runs to find characteristic district centroids, and then did a final finish run using blocks.
     Not surprisingly in retrospect, the block granularity resulted in a huge number of split precincts -- basically every precinct along every district boundary!
 -   At that point, Alec realized that he was forgetting a redistricting fundamental -- that precincts (VTDs) are basically the atomic unit of assignment, except when a few are split to achieve extreme population equality.